what is an announcement bar

 Pancreatic cancer has the lowest survival rate of all major cancers.
 Research and clinical trials are absolutely key to tackling this fact.

-With help from our supporters and international networks, the Gut Cancer Foundation funds New Zealand studies and brings global clinical trials to New Zealand, giving Kiwis access to potentially life-saving treatment.
+With help from our supporters and international networks, the Gut Cancer Foundation is currently funding 3 clinical trials here in New Zealand

 Pancreatic cancer research funded by Gut Cancer Foundation supporters